Kim19003/simple-mma-scoretable/README.md

 - None

 Other mentions:
 - Software doesn't have any "cool" graphical implementations.
-It's only made for the functionality purposes.
+It's only made for the functional purposes.